 I know.
 Churros are not exclusive to Extremadura, but I thought the blog would be the best place for me to talk about this.
 This Spanish snack enjoys such popularity in the UK that the term is already included in the Oxford dictionary, and I don’t even have to italicise it.
-Yet some people don’t seem to get the basics right.

 There are two clichéd ideas you need to ditch:

 1. They are a typical breakfast for Spaniards

 Although you can think of churros as something typically Spanish, they aren’t a classic breakfast option, not even a popular one.
 They should be considered more of a treat.
 Think of lazy winter Sunday mornings, for example.